 Morgane Richard

-Next year, I will be a Postdoctoral Fellow at the Stanford Institute for Economic Policy Research (SIEPR).
+I am a Postdoctoral Fellow at the Stanford Institute for Economic Policy Research (SIEPR).
 In the Fall of 2025, I will join Sciences Po Paris as an Assistant Professor of Economics.

 You can find my CV here